aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-21-design-strategy.markdown

 time:   "10 AM - 12 PM"
 meta:   "How can we effectively set the design strategy of our product?
 With tools like value proposition definition, <del>user stories and persona</del> and job stories that help us keep on track"
 current: true
+visible: true
 ---

+## Workshop #2 - Part two

+In this lecture we conclude our [previous workshop](http://teaching.aminalhazwani.com/web-design-part-two/#workshop-2) about establishing design direction.
+The second exercise we conduct is about defining the content and the user feelings for our portfolio homepage.

+### Brainstorm homepage content

+We brainstorm in 5 minutes all the possible content that we think are relevant for our portfolio website and note them down on post-its.

+### List homepage user feelings

+Afterwards we list in 5 minutes how we would like users to feel when they visit our page.
+It's important to focus especially on adjectives.

+### Vote

+Each of us gets 10 votes.
+5 for the contents and 5 for the user feelings.
+This are the most voted _content_ in no particular order:

+- Logo
+- Name
+- Menu
+- Projects/Pictures
+- Contact

+And this the most-voted _user feelings_ in no particular order:

+- Curious
+- Inspired
+- Welcomed
+- Playful
+- Engaged

+If you are curious to see the full lists feel free to [check the spreadsheet](#)*.
+In the next coding lecture we implement the markup with this content in mind and start to style it trying to respect the selection of user feelings.

+*link is coming soon

+## Design Strategy

+In this lecture we learn how we can effectively set the design strategy of our product.
+Tools like value proposition definition, <del>user stories and persona</del> and job stories help us keep our project on track.

 ## Value Proposition